 - If using a dehydrator like the model I am using it will take about 4 to 4 ½ hours to dehydrate ¼ inch thick slices.
 Dehydrating at a lower temp will mean it will take longer.

 - As the mushroom slices dry remove them from the dehydrator and allow to cool on the tray or a paper towel.

 - Store dried mushroom slices in an airtight glass container.

 - A sharp knife is recommended to slice the fresh mushrooms.
-I tried using a mandoline but because mushrooms are so fragile I couldn’t get a clean slice.
+I tried using a mandolin but because mushrooms are so fragile I couldn't get a clean slice.

 - 4 to 5 lbs. of fresh mushrooms will fit in 2 to 3 quart size canning jars.